okmantz/T58-PROP-ALGO-BACKTESTER/research/README.md

 ## What's actually in this folder

+Included are research papers covering everything from validation and over-fitting, to different strategies and prop firm economics.
+The sources included are all verified research papers from validated sources such as the Federal Reserve, ICMA Centre, and other University research centers.

-Nothing is bundled here by default -- this is intentionally empty aside from this README until you add your own papers.
-Good candidates: papers on momentum/mean-reversion/trend-following mechanics, market microstructure, walk-forward validation and overfitting (the kind of thing already referenced in `app/validation/icir.py`'s docstrings), volatility regime detection, or anything specific to the instruments and
+Other good candidates: papers on momentum/mean-reversion/trend-following mechanics, market microstructure, walk-forward validation and overfitting (the kind of thing already referenced in `app/validation/icir.py`'s docstrings), volatility regime detection, or anything specific to the instruments and